 - any other concomitant conditions that would interfere with the evaluations of the effect of study medication on AA.1

-The primary efficacy out is the proportion of patients achieving SALT ≤20 (≤20% scalp hair loss or ≥80% of scalp coverage with hair) at week 36.1
+The primary efficacy outcome is the proportion of patients achieving SALT ≤20 (≤20% scalp hair loss or ≥80% of scalp coverage with hair) at week 36.1